China probes foreign infant milk firms for anti-trust violations

-The article said Nestle SA NESN.VX, Abbott Laboratories (ABT.N), Mead Johnson Nutrition Co MJN.N, Danone’s (DANO.PA) Dumex brand and Wyeth Nutrition are under investigation by China’s National Development and Reform Commission (NDRC) for possible price-fixing behavior and anti-competitive practices.
+The article said Nestle SA, Abbott Laboratories , Mead Johnson Nutrition Co, Danone’s Dumex brand and Wyeth Nutrition are under investigation by China’s National Development and Reform Commission (NDRC) for possible price-fixing behavior and anticompetitive practices.

-A Danone spokeswoman said the world’s largest yoghurt group was “fully cooperating with authorities”.

 Nestle said in an email it was cooperating with the investigation.
 Mead Johnson China-based spokeswoman Ronny Li said the firm had provided information to the NDRC.
 Wyeth Nutrition spokeswoman Winnie Wang confirmed the investigation was taking place and said the company was cooperating.